tpokorra/user_cas/README.md

 **Use ECAS Attribute Parser?**: Activate the ECAS attribute parser to enable the parsing of groups provided by the European Commission ECAS implementation (do NOT activate until you know what you are doing).

+**Request full user details?**: Activate to request a full user profile in the ECAS callback (do NOT activate until you know what you are doing).

-**ECAS Strength**: Set the authentication strength, used by the ECAS instance (do NOT select until you know what you are doing).
+**ECAS Strength**: Set the authentication strength used by the ECAS instance when validating a user’s ticket (do NOT select until you know what you are doing).

+**ECAS AssuranceLevel**: Set the assurance level used by the ECAS instance when validating a user’s ticket (do NOT select until you know what you are doing).

-**Query ECAS groups**: Define which ECAS groups should be queried, when validating a user’s ticket.
+**Query ECAS groups**: Define which ECAS groups should be queried when validating a user’s ticket.
 Please provide a comma separated list without blanks (eg.: GROUP1,GROUP2 or use * for all groups).
 (Do NOT select until you know what you are doing).

 <!--